There are many different ways to make eggs. This tutorial will show some of the most popular way to cook eggs.

 Dishes: Dishes made with eggs, such as quiches or frittatas, should be consumed within 3-4 days if stored in the refrigerator.

-Open cartons: Once a carton is open, use within one week.
+Open cartons: Once a carton is open, use it within one week.

-Yes, you can freeze for later use.
-However, it’s important to note that whole thing should not freeze in their shells because the liquid inside expands as it freezes and can cause the shell to crack.
+Yes, you can freeze it for later use.
+However, it’s important to note that whole things should not freeze in their shells because the liquid inside expands as it freezes and can cause the shell to crack.

 Expert Tips for Making Different Types of Eggs

-- Scrambled: This is some expert advice on making the best scrambled dish.
-Scrambled are a breakfast staple, and there are a few tips to make them extra fluffy and delicious.
+• Scrambled: This is some expert advice on making the best-scrambled dish.
+Scrambled is a breakfast staple, and there are a few tips to make them extra fluffy and delicious.

-- Tip 1: Use a nonstick pan and cook the over low heat, stirring constantly with a spatula.
+• Tip 1: Use a nonstick pan and cook over low heat, stirring constantly with a spatula.

 More Ingredient Tutorials